-Beginning in 2016, all Nevada students will have an opportunity to attend private school, online school, or home-based education thanks to the new Nevada Education Savings Accounts (ESA) program.
+Nevada’s Education Savings Accounts program provide Nevada students with the opportunity to attend private school, online school, or home-based education thanks to the new Nevada Education Savings Accounts (ESA) program.

 Under the program, the parents of participating students will receive a portion of funding the State of Nevada spends on public school students — between approximately $5,100 and $5,700 per year — to pay for non-public school education and related expense.